andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

-Given a large number of daily uploads, we need to automatically reject the documents which are excessively similar to those we already have - but at the same time if the similarity isn't too high we want to be able to recommend the document to users who previously purchased or previewed similar papers.
+Given a large number of daily uploads, we need to automatically reject the documents which are excessively similar to those we already have - but at the same time if the similarity isn't too high we want instead to keep the document and recommend it to users who previously purchased or previewed similar papers.

 This post is a brief outline of the similarity search algorithm we implemented.
 For full implementation please check out [github](https://github.com/andreister/NAlgo/blob/master/NAlgo/Text/LocalitySensitiveSearch.cs)